 The second and highly recommended step is to make use of geofeeds (RFC 8805) because it basically automates the process of GeoIP updates.
 Make use of your own domain and ensure that when a bot or someone clicks on the link, it should redirect to a .csv file, for example: https://www.daryllswer.com/geofeed/

 Submit your URL to the GeoIP providers that accept it (even Google will accept it via the ISP Portal).
-You can attach your geofeed link in the email template below (Form 1) to save yourself round-trip time!
-I also suggest you add the URL to your geofeed directly under your prefix’s IRR info, as shown in Figure 2.
+You can attach your Geofeed link in the email template below (Form 1) to save yourself round-trip time!
+Add the URL to your Geofeed directly under your prefix’s IRR info, as shown in Figure 2 per RFC 9092 via a remarks object.
+At the time of writing, the geofeed object for IRR is not supported on APNIC, but it should be used once it is available.

 Thirdly, manually fill up the correction forms on a per provider basis for those that offer it.
 Below is a list of some of the forms that I could find on the web: